 If you begin taking your benefit at age 62, depending on when you were born, it will be approximately 20 to 30 percent less than what your full benefit would have been at your full retirement age (generally, 66 or 67, depending on when you were born).
+This reduction is permanent.
 For more details, see the Table on Benefit Reduction for Early Retirement.

 Other factors to consider include your health and personal savings.
 Keep in mind that if you delay Social Security until your full retirement age or later but die early, you will likely have received benefits for a shorter period of time than if you had started them before your full retirement age.
 But, if you delay Social Security and live into your 80s, it could be a smart decision because you will collect a larger monthly check for a number of years that will compensate for those initial years when you didn't receive benefits.
 Your own personal health and family longevity are factors to consider before making this decision.
 For additional information on this and other aspects of Social Security, go to www.ssa.gov

 What if you are married?
 Suddenly, the choice gets more complicated.
 As you and your spouse weigh when to claim benefits, you may want to consider four additional rules: